Posted Friday, 16 April 2010 10:10

 If you're ready to catch some of these tasty fish, Root provides tips and techniques to try:

 Fishing at Utah Lake

 Root reminds you that the tributaries to Utah Lake are closed to fishing until May 1 to protect walleye that are spawning in them.

 Popular walleye fishing spots at Utah Lake include both jetties at Utah Lake State Park, the "bubble up" area near Lindon Harbor, Lincoln Beach at the south end of the lake, lake areas where tributaries feed into the lake, and along the edges of shallow areas that provide the fish with structure and vegetation.

-Fishing reports for Utah Lake and all of Utah's major fishing waters is available at wildlife.utah.gov/fishing/reports.
+Fishing reports for Utah Lake and all of Utah's major fishing waters are available online.

 Beavers in Utah